WBD / Bleacher Report

 Art Direction, Design, Illustration

-League-wide creative leadership across seasonal tentpoles, brand systems, and cultural extensions for NHL on TNT and Bleacher Report.
+Creative leadership across seasonal NHL tentpoles, brand systems, and cultural extensions for NHL on TNT and Bleacher Report.

 Systems Thinking: NHL Seasonal Branding at Scale

-For multi-month NHL seasons, the work extended beyond individual key art moments.
-Visual systems were designed to support unknown matchups, evolving broadcast needs, and hundreds of downstream digital deliverables—often before final creative direction or partners were locked.
+For multi-month NHL seasons, our campaigns needed to be extended beyond individual key art moments and assets.
+Visual systems I designed were made to support a changing matchup schedule, evolving broadcast needs, and hundreds of downstream digital deliverables week in and week out, often before final creative direction or partners were locked in.

-Once defined, the system scaled across the full NHL digital ecosystem—maintaining visual consistency while allowing matchup-specific variation.
+Once defined, I would scale the system across the full NHL digital ecosystem to help maintain visual consistency while allowing matchup-specific variation.

 The system was built to remain functional even as inputs evolved to help support mid-season changes, multiple contributors, and platform-specific requirements without requiring a full redesign.